jolhoeft/hyperium.github.io/_guides/server/response_strategies.md

 ### Simple File Serving

-For small files, we can do all the work in one thread:
+For small files, we can do all the work with a single `oneshot::channel`:

 ```rust
 fn simple_file_send(f: &str) -> Box<Future<Item = Response, Error = hyper::Error>> {